 Most often, we take advantage of this rest forced to snorkel (swimming with mask and snorkel) on the surface.

-Otherwise, we learn about local fishing techniques.
+Otherwise, we learn the local fishing techniques.

-That day, it's a harpoon lesson.
+That day, it's a harpoon course.

-Around the pontoon, in an incredible turquoise blue water, there are tiny schools of fish.
+Around the pontoon, in an incredible turquoise blue water, there are schools of tiny fish.

 Our fisherman arrives to harpoon them with a staggering precision.